 67%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description covers the basics of what the skill does and when to use it, including explicit trigger phrases.
 However, it suffers from moderate vagueness—terms like 'comprehensive guidance and automation' are fluffy and non-specific.
-The opening sentence 'Process use when you need to work with security and compliance' is grammatically awkward and reads more like a malformed instruction than a clear description.
+The opening sentence 'Process use when you need to work with security and compliance' is grammatically awkward and reads more like a template placeholder than a polished description.

 Suggestions